 COVID-19 Entry and Exit Requirements for Americans Visiting Greece in 2020

-Masks or facial covers are mandatory in all public transportation and medical centers (taxis, elevators, hospitals), and are recommended in supermarkets, hair salons, and other enclosed spaces.
-Restaurants and coffee shops are open, and seasonal tourist accommodations will open on June 15.
+A mask or facial cover is mandatory in public transportation, taxis, elevators, hospitals, clinics and diagnostic centers.
+Masks are recommended in supermarkets, hair salons and other enclosed spaces.
+Violators may be fined 150 Euros.
+Restaurants and coffee shops are open, and seasonal tourist accommodations are open as of June 15th.
 Social distancing measures are in effect until further notice.

 As of July 1, 2020

 - Travelers should be prepared for the possibility that additional travel restrictions could be implemented by the Greek government with little or no advance notice.
 Contact the closest Greek Embassy or consulate prior to travel or consult directly with the airport if you have questions not addressed on this page.